PrologueMarc Cohn's "Walking in Memphis" could be the soundtrack to this trip. We saw many of the sights and people that he mentions in the song.

 After that, we walked back to our hotel.
 We ate lunch at Huey's on the corner of Union and South Second.
 Their menu boasts the best burgers in Memphis 16 years running.
 The ambiance is rather unique.
 Patrons put graffiti on just about every available surface, and use straws to shoot the toothpicks that hold their burgers together into the ceiling tiles.

 After that, we walked down Beale St. and went into some of the shops.
 The most interesting was A. Schwab's Dry Goods Store, founded in 1876.
-They have overalls up to size 70.
+It is the only original business still in operation on Beale Street.
+They carry just about everything, including clothing, food items, housewares, souvenirs and voodoo supplies.
+Their selection of overalls goes up to size 70.
+It was very fun to browse around, and we bought a couple of small items.

 We ate dinner at B.B.
 King's Blues Club on Beale, to the sound of the Killer Beez.
 The food was very good (meat loaf, biscuits and gravy, etc), and it was a fun atmosphere.
 People were dancing and trying to get others involved as well.
 They also don't rush you out when you are finished eating, so we stayed for several hours.
 We got there early enough to avoid a cover charge, and when we left they marked our hands so that we could return without a cover charge.